- Home

 Frequently asked questions

-University of Cambridge is proud of its high-quality research, teaching and facilities; have a look at where it ranks on our league tables and see how its strengths could match what you are looking for from your university experience.
+The University of Cambridge is proud of its high-quality research, teaching and facilities; have a look at where it ranks on our league tables and see how its strengths could match what you are looking for from your university experience.
 There are also many clubs and societies to join – from sports clubs to academic interest, hobbies to political and religious societies.
-Whatever your interest, University of Cambridge is keen to help you develop and reach your full potential.
+Whatever your interest, the University of Cambridge is keen to help you develop and reach your full potential.

 Good news!
 Studies, including research by HESA (the Higher Education Statistics Agency) and the University of Warwick, have found that graduates have a higher average salary than those who didn't go to uni.
 You can use a degree to explore subjects you are interested in and to find work in a field that you are passionate about, setting you up for a career that inspires you every day.